 If not all firms are equally successful at restructuring, performance should become more highly dispersed.
-Following up on the aggregate analysis, we consider productivity, measured as log of sales per worker, 15 and check whether its dispersion increased after the introduction of the euro.
-Figure 7 shows that in fact it did: the cross-firm dispersion of sales per worker goes from around 0.64 in the first part of the nineties to around 0.70 in the euro period.
-16 Moreover, the dispersion increases almost monotonically up to the last available year (2007), suggesting that the process is still very much under way: in fact, if the restructuring wave were over, we would expect dispersion to revert to "business as usual" levels.
-We have also computed the dispersion of gross operating profits (EBITDA, earnings before interest, taxes, depreciation and amortization) over value added, drawn from the Cerved dataset.
-17 In fact, Foster, Haltiwanger & Syverson (2008) show that selection and reallocation are due more to differences in profitability than in productivity.
-In Figure 7 we therefore also plot the standard deviation of profits, finding that they follow a similar pattern to productivity.
+Following up on the aggregate analysis, we consider productivity, measured as log of sales per worker,16 and check whether its dispersion increased after the introduction of the euro.
+Figure 5 shows that in fact it did: the cross-firm dispersion of sales per worker goes from around 0.64 in the first part of the nineties to around 0.70 in the euro period.17 Moreover, the dispersion increases almost monotonically up to the last available year (2007), suggesting that the process is still very much under way: in fact, if the restructuring wave were over, we would expect dispersion to revert to "business as usual" levels.
+We have also computed the dispersion of gross operating profits (EBITDA, earnings long time span.
+However, given that part of the restructuring activity might entail the offshoring of some part of the production process, sales per worker might capture such reorganization of the production chain better.

+15This subsection draws on the M.A. dissertation of Daniela Puggioni (2008) at the University of Cagliari.
+16Usually productivity is measured as value added per worker, but this is not available for a sufficiently before interest, taxes, depreciation and amortization) over value added, drawn from the Cerved data-set.18 In fact, Foster, Haltiwanger & Syverson (2008) show that selection and reallocation are due more to differences in profitability than in productivity.
+In Figure 5 we therefore also plot the standard deviation of profits, finding that they follow a similar pattern to productivity.